kchaumeow/Lisp-interpreter/README.md

 This is an interpreter of programming language LISP written on python.
 <br>
 <br>
-Here I built Mandelbrot fractal & bifurcation diagram on python.
+Here I built Mandelbrot fractal & bifurcation diagram on Lisp.
 <br>
 <br>
 Code for Mandelbrot fractal was created with the help of ChatGPT: